Ofsted

 Please find below the latest reports by Ofsted.
 If you would like hard copies, please contact the school who will be happy to assist.
 Below this section you can find a brief outline of the report which you can read to get an overview of our last inspection.

-Woden Primary is ‘Outstanding’
+Woden Primary

 Key Findings | |

-Behaviour & safety of pupils | Outstanding |
+Behaviour and Attitudes | Outstanding |

-Quality of teaching | Outstanding |
+Personal Development | Outstanding |

-Achievement of pupils | Outstanding |
+Leadership and Management | Outstanding |

 Early years provision | Outstanding |